-18.10.118.11.1 If the Port's investigation under Section 18.3 If the Commission determines pursuant to the Port's investigation under Section 18.3, that an Oefficial or Eemployee was not acting in or in good faith purported to be within the scope of his or her official duties and thus -is not eligible for Port payment of legal defense, does not come within the provisions of this ehapter and a court of competent jurisdiction later determines that such Officer or Employee was acting within the scope of his or her official duties, claim does come within the provisions of this ehapter, then the Port shall pay any non-punitive judgment, excepting punitive damages, rendered against the official or employee and reasonable legal counsel's fees incurred in defending against the claim, less any applicable insurance coverages. if said judgment is not covered by the Port's insurance provisions or by the official's or employee's insurance.
-The Port shall pay any costs and reasonable legal counsel's fees incurred by the employee or official in obtaining the determination that such claim is covered by the provisions of this chapter; provided, that if a court of competent jurisdiction determines that such claim does not come within the provisions of this chapter, then the official or employee shall pay the Port's costs and reasonable legal counsel's fees incurred in obtaining the determination that such claim is not covered under the provisions of this chapter.
+18.10.118.11.1 If the Port's investigation under Section 18.3 If the Commission determines pursuant to the Port's investigation under Section 18.3, that an Oofficial or Eemployee was not acting in or in good faith purported to be within the scope of his or her official duties and thus -is not eligible for Port payment of legal defense, does not come within the provisions of this chapter and a court of competent jurisdiction later determines that such Officer or Employee was acting within the scope of his or her official duties, elaim does come within the provisions of this chapter, then the Port shall pay any non-punitive judgment, excepting punitive damages, rendered against the official or employee and reasonable legal counsel's fees incurred in defending against the claim, less any applicable insurance coverages. if said judgment is not covered by the Port's insurance provisions or by the official's or employee's insurance.
+The Port shall pay any costs and reasonable legal counsel's fees incurred by the employee or official in obtaining the determination that such claim does not come within the provisions of this chapter, then the official or employee shall pay the Port's costs and reasonable legal counsel's fees incurred in defending against that such claim does not come within the provisions of this chapter, then the official or employee shall pay the Port's costs and reasonable legal counsel's fees incurred in obtaining the determination that such claim is not covered under the provisions of this chapter.

-18.10.218.11.2 If the Port determines that a claim arose against a a claim against a Port of ficial or Eemployee who was acting within or inn good faith the scope of their employment does come within the provisions of this chapter and a court of competent jurisdiction later finds that such claim does not come within the provisions of this chapter, then the Commission shall have the option of requiring reimbursement by the official or Eemployee for defense fees, costs and or expenses incurred in obtaining the determination that such claim is not covered by the provisions of this chapter.
+18.10.218.11.2 If the Port determines that a claim arose against a a claim against a Port oOfficial or Eemployee who was acting within or inn good faith the scope of their employment does come within the provisions of this chapter and a court of competent jurisdiction later finds Commented [CL21]: Duplicative of 18.11.2 that such claim does not come within the provisions of this chapter, then the Commission shall have the option of requiring reimbursement by the Θ fficial or Eemployee for defense fees, costs and or expenses incurred in obtaining the determination that such claim is not covered by the provisions of this chapter.